Vikram (actor): 1999–2003: Breakthrough and critical acclaim

+2004–2009: Established actor

+His next release was the revenge drama Arul, directed by Hari.
+The film received mixed to positive reviews and moderate box office collections.

 Vikram signed on to feature in the action thriller Anniyan, directed by prominent director Shankar in March 2004.
 Vikram agreed to shoot for the film for 140 days, which was revealed to be amongst the longest contracts signed by an actor in a Tamil film.
 The film featured him as a character suffering from dissociative identity disorder with three distinct personae: a meek lawyer, a suave fashion model and a psychotic serial killer.
 Prior to release, the film was touted as the most expensive South Indian film ever, costing Rs 263.8 million, and was released across India with 400 prints.
 Anniyan took an "extraordinary opening", and went on to become a blockbuster grossing more than Rs.
 1 billion through the original and two dubbed versions.
 Vikram's performance received widespread critical acclaim, with a reviewer from Sify citing that "Anniyan truly belongs to Vikram and the film is unthinkable without him" and "it is a role that could have been reduced to a caricature by a lesser actor".
-Anniyan won several accolades at award ceremonies the following year, with Vikram winning his third FIlmfare Award for Best Actor – Tamil for his performance in the film.
+Anniyan won several accolades at award ceremonies the following year, with Vikram winning his third Filmfare Award for Best Actor – Tamil for his performance in the film.

 Later in the year, he signed and completed Shafi's comedy film with Asin, Majaa, in less than five months.
 The film which also featured Pasupathy as his brother, saw Vikram work as the assistant director under Shafi.
 Majaa faced a poor response at the box office and fetched average reviews, with a reviewer citing that "you will surely find something missing".